cjr3/rdmgr/README.md

 ## Roller Derby Manager (RDMGR)

 RDMGR is a peer-to-peer A/V production application for Roller Derby.
 It's written in React, Typescript, and Node.js, packaged under Electron.
+You can support the development of this software at [patreon.com/rollerderby](https://patreon.com/rollerderby) .

 ## Features
 - Scoreboard